 In order to ensure compliance with the Middle States Commission on Higher Education's accrediting standards, all academic programs should assess at least one learning outcome per year, with the entire set of program learning outcomes being assessed in a 3 to 5 year cycle.

 Each year, the program coordinator must submit a report detailing the assessment activities for the year, including results and identified improvements.
-Annual assessment reports are due by Wednesday, September 30, 2020.
+Annual assessment reports are due annually by the last business day in September.